aspectron/kaspa-mdbook/src/introduction.md

 # Redistributables

-WASM redistributables are available for web browsers and for nodejs.
+WASM redistributables are available prebuilt for web browsers and for nodejs.
 The entire framework can also be built from Rusty Kaspa sources (into WASM) or used within Rust directly for Rust-based application integration.

 You can currently download the latest version of the WASM SDK and to gRPC proxy from:
 [https://aspectron.com/en/projects/kaspa-wasm.html](https://aspectron.com/en/projects/kaspa-wasm.html)